Shashwat Sachdev: Career

-Shashwat next released independent music with, a new label called IndieA Records launched in India with the intention to nurture and promote independent artists backed by Universal Music India, he dropped his first piece of music with them called “Awaara Ho.”
+Shashwat, released independent music with a new label called IndieA Records launched in India with the intention to nurture and promote independent artists backed by Universal Music India.
+He dropped his first piece of music with them called "Awaara Ho".

-2024 saw his work on the film Article 370 a political action thriller film directed by Aditya Suhas Jambhale, who co-wrote the film with Aditya Dhar, Arjun Dhawan, and Monal Thaakar.
+2024 saw his work on the soundtrack for the film Article 370, a political action thriller film directed by Aditya Suhas Jambhale, who co-wrote the film with Aditya Dhar, Arjun Dhawan, and Monal Thaakar.
 Produced by Jyoti Deshpande, Aditya Dhar, and Lokesh Dhar, the film stars Yami Gautam, Priyamani, Skand Thakur, Ashwini Kaul, Vaibhav Tatwawadi, Arun Govil, and Kiran Karmarkar in pivotal roles.
+In the same year, he composed a song for the film Kill and composed the soundtrack for the film Ulajh.